 - insect repellent.

 Curtis Island National Park and Regional Park are open 24 hours a day.
 For your safety, drive and walk in daylight hours only.

 Permits and fees

 Camping permits are required for camping in the national park and fees apply.
 Visitor numbers are limited to ensure a quality experience.
 You will need to book your site and purchase your permit in advance.
 Display your camping tag prominently on your tent—there are fines for camping without it.

 Commercial photography permits are required if you intend to sell any photographs taken of the national park or regional park.
-Group activity permits are required for organised group activities that may interfere with general public use.
+Organised event permits are required for organised group activities that may interfere with general public use.
 Commercial activity permits are required for any commercial activities.
 Contact us for further information.

 Domestic animals are prohibited in the national and regional parks.

 Climate and weather